THE PLATFORM

 Make it easy for your readers to find you.
 Include your link showcasing your website.

-In this section you can name the people who helped you on the project.
-Your cover designer, editor, illustrator, author photo, or interior formatter.
+In this section, you can name the people who helped you on the project.
+Your cover designer, editor, illustrator, or interior formatter.

 Your copyright page can be simple, too.
 Many books have one page with all of the information listed above.
 You don’t need a long copyright page.
-All you need is the copyright notice and a statement giving notice that the rights to reproduce the work are reserved to the copyright holder.
-That's it!
+All you need is the copyright notice and a statement that the rights to reproduce the work are reserved for the copyright holder.
+That’s it!

 Here’s a short copyright page from Motivation Without the Hype by Gez Perez.
 It includes all the necessary elements to satisfy the copyright.

-A disclaimer is an essential piece of your copyright protection.
-A disclaimer protects you from the actions people take based on your advice, either written, or in video content.
+Writing a disclaimer is an essential piece of learning how to copyright a book.
+A disclaimer protects you from the actions people take based on your advice.

 A disclaimer sounds boring and most readers are tempted to skip it.
-But, it serves as an anchor for your protection and informing people, “Try this at home at your own risk.”
-Basically, you are telling readers that they are reading your book and applying this advice at their own risk.
+But it serves as an anchor for your protection and informing people, “Try this at your own risk.”

-Your readers will trust most of what you say and your strategies, advice or suggestions have influence.
-But we must exercise caution as well.
-What works for the author or most people could fail for others.
+Your readers will trust most of what you say, and your suggestions have influence.
+But you must exercise caution.
 To avoid liability, a disclaimer is needed.
 This is true for fiction as much as it is for nonfiction.

 Here is a sample of fiction disclaimer from Ramy Vance’s Mortality Bites Series.